Overview

 For each specialization, apprentices will spend three periods of apprenticeship education and on-the-job training before becoming a journeyperson.

-The term of apprenticeship for a parts technician is three years (three 12-month periods) including a minimum of 1500 hours of on-the-job training each year, and:
+The term of apprenticeship for a parts technician is three years (three 12-month periods) including a minimum of 1500 hours of on-the-job training each year.

 Year 1 | Period 1

-You will start by learning workplace safety and environment protection.
-You will then learn about material handling, material storage, material identification, calculations as well as communications.
+You'll learn about workplace safety and environment protection.
+You'll also cover material handling, material storage, material identification, calculations and communications.

 Year 2 | Period 2

-You will learn engines and related systems, power train, hydraulics, steering, suspension, air brakes, electrical, auto body, agriculture and mobile industrial equipment.
+You'll learn about engines and related systems, power train, hydraulics, steering, suspension, air brakes, electrical, auto body, agriculture and mobile industrial equipment.

 Year 3 | Period 3

-You will learn inventory, procurement, design and planning, business management as well as human relations and industry network.
+You'll learn about inventory, procurement, design and planning, business management, human relations and industry network.

 The term of apprenticeship for a material technician is three years (three 12-month periods), including a minimum of 1500 hours of on-the-job training and six weeks of apprenticeship education each year.